davidxuang/FluentIcons/README.md

 # FluentIcons

 A multi-framework control library of [fluentui-system-icons](https://github.com/microsoft/fluentui-system-icons).
+Browse the icons in [the online gallery](https://davidxuang.github.io/FluentIcons/).

 ## Packages